jimthompson5802/connection_solver/README.md

 **Note**: See [here](./docs/README_LLM.md) for a description of the original LLM-based solver.

 ### Embedding Vector-based Recommendation Generator
 After setting up the puzzle with the 16 words, an LLM is used to generate embedding vectors for the words.
-This generaton is done with this prompt:
+This generation is done with this prompt:

 ```text
 You are an expert in language and knowledgeable on how words are used.